cross-seed/cross-seed.org/docs/v6-migration.md

 :::caution Be advised
 **Please read this guide thoroughly and keep in mind that it will be updated throughout the pre-release process, and after, as we fine-tune the details for clarity.**

+The latest pre-release versions can be installed by using the Docker tag `:master` or NPM tag of `@next` after `cross-seed`.
 :::

 :::tip QBittorrent